HomeYogaHow To Do Triangle Pose (Utthita Trikonasana)

 People often fail to keep their feet on the ground when trying this stance.
 This impairs balance and stability, making body alignment problematic.

 Beginners often stand too near or far apart in this stance.
-Improperly done, you’ll strain your back or not obtain the right alignment.
+Improperly done, you’ll strain your back or not get the right alignment.

-When discomfort arises, correct posture to avoid additional injury.
+When discomfort arises, correct posture to avoid extra injury.

 Incorrect postiton form will also limit the benefits of this powerful position.

-Keep your legs straight but not locked, activate your core muscles, extend your spine, and maintain balance to avoid such issues.
-Beginner yogis can attain optimal outcomes without compromising safety or efficacy by mindfully using these fundamental concepts.
+Keep your legs straight but not locked.
+Activate your core muscles.
+Extend your spine, and maintain balance to avoid such issues.

 Breathing Techniques For The Pose